0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 - [Manage alert rules](/azure/azure-monitor/alerts/alerts-manage-alert-rules)
 - [Best practices for Azure Monitor alerts](/azure/azure-monitor/best-practices-alerts)

+To learn about limitations that apply to alerts in database watcher, see [Limitations](database-watcher-overview.md#limitations).

 ## Alert rule templates

 You can find alert rule templates for common alert conditions on the **Alerts** page of a watcher.